-Gareth’s workload spans a wide range of subject matter, with specialist areas including computer software, telecommunications, blockchain, medical devices, bio-informatics and other computational/chemical interface work.
+Gareth is recognised as a leading patent professional in the industry and his cross-sector know-how is valued by clients and colleagues.
+His workload spans a wide range of subject matter, with specialist areas including computer software, medical devices, blockchain, bio-informatics and other computational/chemical interface work.
 A particular interest is the patentability of borderline cases, including software innovations.

 In addition to patent drafting and prosecution work, Gareth is experienced in handling EPO oppositions and appeals.
-He also has litigation experience, having been an integral member of the litigation team for two High Court patent actions concerning packaging machinery and drill bit design.
-He also manages and leads a team handling a large portfolio of telecommunications cases.
+He has a particular reputation for handling computer software cases before the EPO and UK IPO.
+He also has litigation experience, having been an integral member of the litigation team for several High Court patent actions.

-Gareth has had articles published on the patentability of borderline cases and has given various presentations and lectures on this and other subjects, including EPC 2000.
-He also runs a training programme at Queen Mary, University of London, for candidates sitting the European qualifying examinations.
+Gareth has had articles published on the patentability of borderline cases and has given various presentations and lectures on this and other subjects.
+He runs a training programme at Queen Mary University of London for candidates sitting the European qualifying examinations.

 European Patent Attorney (2003)